Reproducible-Urban-Research/.github/profile/README.md

 - to run a new tool;
 - try to run it on some publicly accessible data (I encourage to use OSM in most cases);
 - create small report / example on how it goes on several cities across the glob e.g. Saint-P, Delhi, Newcastle etc.;

+RESULTS representation:
+- make a post on linkedin and/or medium{?};
+- include at least 2-3 example implemantations of those libraries;
+- share!;

+* for pro-s:
+- make a paper implemenation;